mehha/minusadam/wp-content/plugins/pymntpl-paypal-woocommerce/readme.txt

 Payment Plugins is the team behind several of the highest reviewed and installed Payment integrations for WooCommerce.

 == Changelog ==
+= 1.0.42 - 01/11/24
+* Updated - references to Woofunnels changed to Funnelkit
+* Fixed - PayLater message color option fixed for checkout page = 1.0.41 - 12/19/23 =
+* Added - Filter "wc_ppcp_refund_factory_from_order_refund" so refund object can be customized before its processed by PayPal API.
+* Added - Debug options so merchants can control the level of debugging that's enabled
-= 1.0.40 - 11/23/23 =
+* Updated - Replaced deprecated filters used in Checkout and Cart block = 1.0.40 - 11/23/23 =
 * Added - German translation file added.
 [Support thread](https://wordpress.org/support/topic/german-translation-168/)
 * Updated - Performance improvements on checkout page when processing a payment.